Wal8800/wal8800.github.io/docs/_posts/2023-02-11-how-to-write-plain-code.markdown

 ### Coding concisely

-Similarly in coding, we want to write codes that the reader can quickly understand.
-The above tips cut out the redundant part of the sentence and aims to deliver the main points in the most concise way.
-This strategy is applicable to coding, we want to deliver the behaviour of the code to reader in the most concise way as possible.
+Similarly in coding, we want to write concise codes so that the reader can quickly understand.
+What is concise code?
+From my experiences, I think it is code that has a clear intended purpose.
+It satisfies technical and non technical requirements such readability and performance.
+Furthermore, the current form is the most efficient and effective representation for the logic.
+This means not necessarily the shortest code i.e. 1 liner but long enough to clearly express the logic in a readable fashion.

-This brings the questions of what is concise in coding?
-Does it mean packing logic into a single line?
-Not necessarily, from my experiences, I think it's the usefulness of the code and whether the current form is the efficient representation for the logic in terms of readability.
-Assuming the performance of the code is at least the same or better when we are modifying the code to be more precise.
+The concept of concise code is applicable at every layer of the code base.
+Ranging from a single function, codes that integrates different modules together and codes that models the data and domain specific concepts.
+There could be some redundant and repetitive code in different area of the code base.

+Given the broad scope, I'm limiting the discussion and examples to the codes within a single function because the blog post will be very long if we were to discuss the other scenarios.

-Deriving from the above tips and my past experiences, I can think three different approach to help us write code more concisely.
-They are:
+How can we write concise code within a function?
+The above tips for English cut out the redundant part of the sentence and aims to deliver the main points in the most concise and effective way.
+Deriving from these tips, I can think of two general approach to help us write code more concisely.

-- Remove codes that's aren't serving a purpose
-- Simplify logic
-- Refactor the function

 Let's have a look at each one with some examples.

-I'm limiting the discussion and examples to function level because the blog post will be very long if we were to discuss how we try to structure the code base and data representation concisely.

 #### Remove codes that aren't serving a purpose

-Just like the "strike out useless words" and the "shortening wordy prepositional" approach, we want to remove any line of codes that doesn't add any functionality or readability to the function.
-For example, unused variables, unused argument and dead code path.
+Just like "strike out useless words" and "shortening wordy prepositional", we want to remove any lines that doesn't contributes in the function.
+For example, unused variables, unused arguments and dead code paths.
 These lines of code often introduce more questions and confusion for the developer when they read the code as they need to figure out the purpose of these lines.
-These lines distract the developer from building the main mental model of the code block while they are reading the code.
+These lines distract the developer from building a good mental model of the code.

 Fortunately, modern IDEs, code editors and linters are awesome at highlighting these useless lines of code.
 Some languages like Golang doesn't allow you to compile the program if there are unused variables.

-There are some cases where the line of code doesn't serve a significant purpose and can be remove with a small tweak.
+However, there are some cases where it's not highlighted by the tooling and the line of code doesn't serve a significant purpose.
 For example:

-**Use the value without assignment if the value is only used in 1 place**

-_before_
 ```python
 name = payload["name"]
 age = payload["age"]
 person = Person(name, age)
 ```

-_after_
+In the above code snippet, we retrieve values from the payload map and assign them to variables.
+Then passing the variable to constructor to create an object.
+If those variables are not used afterward, then the value assignment is not useful.
+We can remove the variables and directly use the map retrieval expression to pass to the constructor.

 ```python
 person = Person(payload["name"], payload["age"])
 ```

-The value assignment in above example doesn't add to the functionality so we can remove them and directly use the value.
-There are scenario where value assignment that doesn't add to the functionality but improve the readability.
+There are scenario where value assignment that doesn't add to the functionality but improves the readability.
 For example, breaking down complex boolean condition.

 ```python
 is_valid = a and (b or c)